bhuisgen/docker-zabbix-coreos/README.md

     # fleetctl submit zabbix-agent
     # fleetctl start zabbix-agent

+If you don't want to use auto-registration, create your service unit file.
+You can use the template in *files/systemd*.

 ### FAQ

 #### What is the machine id of my host ?